 The university has the following schools: School of Mechanical, Manufacturing and Materials Engineering, School of Civil, Environmental and Geospatial Engineering, School of Human Resource Development, School of Architecture & Building Sciences, School of Electrical, Electronic and Information Engineering.

-In recognition of the potential benefits of distance education, JKUAT Vice Chancellor recently appointed a committee of Open Learning, Distance Learning and eLearning whose mandate is to create modalities for delivering education through eLearning.
+In recognition of the potential benefits of distance education, JKUAT Vice Chancellor appointed a committee of Open Learning, Distance Learning and eLearning whose mandate is to create modalities for delivering education through eLearning.